-Marymount University President Matthew Shank and Northern Virginia Community College President Scott Ralls signed a Guaranteed Transfer Partnership Agreement on March 8 that will ensure the seamless transfer of NOVA graduates to Marymount.
+Marymount University President Matthew D. Shank and Northern Virginia Community College President Scott Ralls signed a Guaranteed Transfer Partnership Agreement on March 8 that will ensure the seamless transfer of NOVA graduates to Marymount.

 “I want all students at NOVA to think of Marymount as an option,” Dr. Shank said.
 “This partnership will not only help to streamline a more efficient transition, but it will also help to promote our university as a great alternative for students.”